Table of Contents

 Adelina Zotta, Co-Founder of NutriPaw

 It’s clear that different ecommerce businesses have different needs.
-With all of the factors above in mind, the best order fulfilment strategy for your business might not be the same as your competitors.
+With all of the factors above in mind, the best order fulfilment strategy for your business might not be the same as that of your competitors.

 Third-party fulfilment is defined as the outsourcing of fulfilment logistics to an external partner.
 These processes can include inventory management, generating optimised picking lists, packing boxes, and shipping orders, and managing returns.

 If you no longer have the bandwidth or space to fulfil orders yourself, working with a 3PL can help automate time-consuming tasks.
-Freeing up the time taken up by product fulfilment allows you to focus instead on growing your business.
+Freeing up the time previously taken up by product fulfilment allows you to focus instead on growing your business.

 3PLs have inbound and outbound logistics expertise that your business can — and should — leverage.
 They also have the infrastructure needed to ship larger order volumes, making them invaluable as your business scales or needs to ramp up quickly and deliver orders accurately.

 Also called in-house fulfilment and self-fulfillment, merchant fulfilment refers to an ecommerce seller completing the entire order fulfilment process without the help of a third party.